FarizkWinters/FarizkWinters/README.md

 <h1 align="center">Hi there, I'm Wintersss! 👋</h1>

 <p align="center">
-  🔥 Just a Copy-Paste Master
+  🔥 Bahan Gabut doang jir..
-  🚀 Learning from the Best (aka ChatGPT)
+  🚀 All Script from best AI (aka ChatGPT)
-  💻 Experimenting with Cool Stuff
+  💻 Experiment with useless stuff
 </p>

 ---

 ### 📌 About Me:
-- 🛠️ I love automating things without actually coding 🤖
+- 🚀 All the scripts I made here are just for fun
-- 📝 Copy-Paste enthusiast, making life easier!
+- 📝 Copy-Paste Enjoier..
 - 🎯 Exploring Telegram bots, automation, and more...

 ---